jvbarea/cheapSharkTaqtile/README.md

 ### Add more details to the cards

 It could open a pop-up or a new screen where there is more information about the deal, like the link, the store, the Steam Rating, the Release Data, and other information.
-Showing directly the steamLink isn't ideal, adding this intermediate page would be better.
+Showing directly the steamLink isn't ideal, adding this intermediate page would be better(using the imported dependence StackNavigation).

 ### Deal Lookup

 It can be implemented in the same part as the last topic, maybe shown in this new page, adding this new method, there are some new information about te game that can be shown, like the price in all the stores (in the cheapShark), and show the cheapest one.

-###